protz/dagstuhl-rust-2025/2-Proposal.md

 restrictive in its quest to ensure that Rust code abides by the ownership-based discipline underlying memory safety.
-To work around these restrictions, Rust provides an _unsafe_ escape hatch, allowing for more complex aliasing and memory patterns, at the cost of compile-time safety guarantees.
-Last, beyond safety, Rust does not guarantee _correctness_, _reliability_, or _security_, leaving Rust code potentially susceptible to a range issues.
+To work around these restrictions, Rust provides an _unsafe_ escape hatch, allowing for more complex aliasing and memory patterns, at the cost of compile-time safety guarantees, such that programmers need to ensure the safety of their code.
+Last, beyond safety, Rust does not guarantee _correctness_, _reliability_, or _security_, leaving Rust code potentially susceptible to a range of errors and vulnerabilities.

 To address these issues, the formal verification community recently started investigating the development of static analysis and deductive verification tools, aiming to further raise the confidence and reliability